 The Lead Agency must prepare a detailed report containing the results of the MRS or ACF preapproved alternative methodology and include the Narrow Cost Analysis if an ACF pre-approved alternative methodology was not conducted.

 The Lead Agency must make this report widely available no later than 30 days after completion of the report, including posting the results on the Lead Agency website.
 The Lead Agency must describe in the detailed report how the Lead Agency took into consideration the views and comments of the public or stakeholders prior to conducting the MRS or ACF pre-approved alternative methodology.

-- a.
-Describe how the Lead Agency made the results of the market rate survey or ACF pre-approved alternative methodology report widely available to the public by responding to the questions below. - i.
-Provide the date the report was completed: 6/24/2024 - ii.
-Provide the date the report containing results was made widely available (no later than 30 days after the completion of the report): 6/27/2024 - iii.
-Provide a link to the website where the report is posted and describe any other strategies the Lead Agency uses to make the detailed report widely available: https://www.ctoec.org/ccdf/ - iv.
+Describe how the Lead Agency made the results of the market rate survey or ACF pre-approved alternative methodology report widely available to the public by responding to the questions below.

+- i.
+Provide the date the report was completed: Click or tap here to enter text. - ii.
+Provide the date the report containing results was made widely available (no later than 30 days after the completion of the report): Click or tap here to enter text. - iii.
+Provide a link to the website where the report is posted and describe any other strategies the Lead Agency uses to make the detailed report widely available: Click or tap here to enter text. - iv.
 Describe how the Lead Agency considered partner views and comments in the detailed report.
-Responses should include which partners were engaged and how partner input influenced the market rate survey or alternative methodology: In the Summer and Fall of 2023, public forums including the Blue Ribbon Panel work were held and included the opportunity to reshape the survey questions and methodologies.
-Relatively slight changes were made to the SFY2024 Survey from the prior Market Rate Survey.
-Results were presented as a part of the CCDF Plan public hearing / forum in May, 2024, with an open question and answer session and additional opportunity to write questions and comments and submit online.
-This allowed the State to hear and learn from families, providers, advocates, state and local government staff and leaders about current and relevant issues connecting child care costs and rates charged by providers.
+Responses should include which partners were engaged and how partner input influenced the market rate survey or alternative methodology: Click or tap here to enter text.